 - LLM Comparative Private Law, University of Edinburgh, Distinction

 - Martin Wronker Prize for Tort, Oxford University

 - Gluckstein Scholar, Oxford University

 - Gerald Moody Scholar, Gray’s Inn

-Robert is undertaking a Civil Law pupillage.
-He is currently in his second six months of pupillage and is undertaking work on a variety of Civil Law matters.
+Robert joined Chambers following successful completion of his pupillage in February 2020.
 He is particularly interested in Property disputes, the Trusts of Land and Appointment of Trustees Act 1996, Probate disputes and Landlord & Tenant.